Apply for a short term visa to business visits

 - You may not be listed on UN or EU sanction lists.

-- You may not be listed on the national sanction list of religious preachers with entry ban.
+- You may not be listed on the national sanction list of religious preachers with an entry ban.

 If the Immigration Service suspects that you intend to seek permanent or long-term residency in Denmark, or that you may pose threat to national security or public safety, your visa application will be refused.